amgant/Project1/README.md

 # Project1
 This repo entails my CodeYou EmPowerUp Power BI Certification course capstone project from fall/winter of 2023.
-There are 2 versions of the Power BI Dashboard, and some of my planning notes (including where I mapped out what the relational database could look like) are in the docx file.
+There are 2 versions of the Power BI Dashboard, and some of my planning notes are in the docx file.
 The file with 2 at the end of the name is the final version of the dashboard.
 Check that one out!